How do we develop new features?

 Acceptance (system test)

-- After releasing the issue to Staging the next available developer will pick the issue (subject to the right-to-left rule) and perform a code review and functional testing; it’s possible for small changes to made at this point or for the issue to be moved back to Development if a bigger problem is found.
+- After releasing the issue to the staging environment the next available developer will pick the issue (subject to the right-to-left rule) and perform a code review and functional testing; it’s possible for small changes to made at this point or for the issue to be moved back to the Development stage if a bigger problem is found.

 - Whilst you can test the issue at this point, you do so at your own risk.